Nexus-Mods/bunny_events/README.md

-# MessageQueueEvent
+# Bunny Events

 [![Gem Version](https://badge.fury.io/rb/message_queue_event.svg)](https://badge.fury.io/rb/message_queue_event)

-A simple wrapper gem to aid with producing events to a message queue in a standardized and uniform way across multiple microservices.
+A simple wrapper gem to aid with producing events to a message queue, using Bunny, in a standardized and uniform way across multiple microservices.

+Rather than usin Bunny directly, this gem allows an application to define "Event Definitions" which can be defined and published in a modular way.
+This ensures that when you are producing a message, your application logic shouldn't care about how the message is produced (E.g. your controller shouldn't care or know anything about what exchange to publish a message to, only the BunnyEvent that has been defined cares)

-Current Features:
+Current Features and limitation:

-- Only supports AMQP connections
+- Allows a bunny connection to initialise the system
 - Allows the definition of abstract events to be used application-wide
 - Customization of exchange and queue options when producing an event